theupdateframework/pep-maximum-security-model/README.rst

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119__.
-[LV: if you capitalize the keywords do you also need to put them in quotes?]

 __ http://www.ietf.org/rfc/rfc2119.txt

-This PEP focuses on the application of TUF on PyPI [LV: I'm not sure about these two prepositions: "of TUF on PyPI"]; however, the reader is encouraged to read about TUF's design principles [2]_.
+This PEP focuses on integrating TUF with PyPI; however, the reader is encouraged to read about TUF's design principles [2]_.
 It is also RECOMMENDED that the reader be familiar with the TUF specification [3]_, and PEP 458 [1]_ (which this PEP is extending).

-Terms used in this PEP are defined as follows: [LV: is there an organizing strategy for the definitions? clearly, it isn't alphabetical.
-Will the order be recognizable to readers?
-If not, maybe just make it alphabetical.
-I obviously don't see an order, but I may not represent the expected readers]
+Terms used in this PEP are defined as follows:

 * Projects: Projects are software components that are made available for integration.
 Projects include Python libraries, frameworks, scripts,